JasperE-dev/brainfuck-compiler/README.md

-# brianfuck-compiler
+# brainfuck-compiler
-a brianfuck to x86_64 compiler/translator written in python
+a brainfuck to x86_64 compiler/translator written in python